aiidateam/aiida-core/docs/source/datatypes/index.rst

 ---------------------

 Here follows a short summary of common datatypes already provided with AiiDA.
-This list is not complete, see also inside `aiida.orm.data` for the list of all available plugins.
+This list is not complete, see also inside `aiida.orm.node.data` for the list of all available plugins.

 We also mention, when relevant, what is stored in the database (as attributes, so that it can be easily queried e.g. with the :ref:`QueryBuilder <UsingQueryBuilder>`) and what is